 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Tuna and spaghetti team up with mushrooms and Parmesan cheese in this tuna tetrazzini recipe.
 It's a whole meal in one pot and can be prepared a day in advance, making it a convenient and tasty dish for a busy day.

 Serve the tuna casserole with crusty bread or biscuits and a simple tossed salad if you'd like.

-- 1 cup shredded natural Parmesan cheese or about 1/2 cup finely grated Parmesan cheese
+1 cup shredded Parmesan cheese, or 1/2 cup finely grated Parmesan cheese

 Heat oven to 350 F.

-Cook the spaghetti following the package directions.
+Cook the spaghetti following the package directions in salted water.
 Drain and set aside.

 Combine the tuna sauce mixture with the drained spaghetti until well blended.
 Turn the mixture into the prepared casserole.
 Sprinkle Parmesan cheese over the casserole.